onnokleen/HARforest/README.md

 split_vars <- c("rv_lag_1", "rv_lag_5", "rv_lag_22", "vix_lag")

+# Currently, the data still has to be structed and named as in our sample data "rv_panel_data"
+# We will update the package to be more flexible before releasing it on CRAN
 df_estimation <-
   rv_panel_data %>%
   filter(date <= "2004-11-01") %>%     # the data is already preaggregated